bids-standard/bids-specification/CONTRIBUTING.md

 ### The format of the schema

 The schema reflects the files and objects in the specification, as well as associations between these objects.
-Here is a list of the files and subfolders of the schema, with a description for each:
+Here is a list of the files and subfolders of the schema, roughly in order of importance:

 - `datatypes/*.yaml`:
     Data types supported by the specification.